JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 invocations of composable functions whose parameters have not changed.
 For example, composables with unstable parameters become skippable, and lambdas with unstable captures are memoized.

-For details, see the [description of Strong Skipping mode](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/strong-skipping.md) in Androidx GitHub repo.
+For details, see the [description of Strong Skipping mode](https://github.com/JetBrains/kotlin/blob/9d5df3d66f4210e21fd4bee373b6718cd4b2b118/plugins/compose/design/strong-skipping.md) in the Kotlin GitHub repo.

 ### stabilityConfigurationFile